jer8me/CertStore/README.md

 ### Self-signed certificate with DSA

 > [!WARNING]
 > DSA is not a secure algorithm and should not be used.
-The following example is given for testing purpose only.
+The following example is given for testing purposes only.

 Generate DSA private key
 ```bash